Coloring tips: How to color A Stack Of Back To School Textbooks coloring page well?

 Coloring challenges: Which parts are difficult to color and need attention for A Stack Of Back To School Textbooks coloring page?

-1. Coloring the stack of books can be tricky because there are many edges and lines close together, so it requires careful coloring to stay within the lines.
+1. Coloring the stack of books evenly can be tricky because of the overlapping edges and different angles.
+It requires careful coloring to make the books look separate but part of a stack.

 Benefits of coloring books: Advantages of drawing A Stack Of Back To School Textbooks coloring page